-If a partnership (or an entity or arrangement that is treated as a partnership for U.S. federal income tax purposes) holds our securities, the tax treatment of a person treated as a partner in the partnership for U.S. federal income tax purposes generally will depend upon the status of the partner and the activities of the partnership.
-Partnerships and other entities that are treated as partnership for U.S. federal income tax purposes and persons holding our securities through a partnership or other entity treated as a partnership for U.S. federal income tax purposes are urged to consult their own tax advisors.
+If a partnership (or an entity or arrangement that is treated as a partnership for U.S. federal income tax purposes) holds our common stock, the tax treatment of a person treated as a partner in the partnership for U.S. federal income tax purposes generally will depend upon the status of the partner and the activities of the partnerships and other entities that are treated as partnerships for U.S. federal income tax purposes and persons holding our common stock through a partnership or other entity treated as a partnership for U.S. federal income tax purposes are urged to consult their own tax advisors.

 This summary is for general information only and is not intended to be tax advice.
-Holders of our securities are urged to consult their own tax advisors concerning the tax considerations related to the acquisition, ownership and disposition of our securities in light of their particular circumstances, as well as any tax considerations arising under the laws of any other jurisdiction, including any state, local and foreign income and other tax laws.
+Holders of our common stock are urged to consult their own tax advisors concerning the tax considerations related to the acquisition, ownership and disposition of our common stock in light of their particular circumstances, as well as any tax considerations arising under the laws of any other jurisdiction, including any state, local and foreign income and other tax laws.